Corner reflector: In optics

 In optics, corner reflectors typically consist of three mirrors or reflective prism faces which return an incident light beam in the opposite direction.
 In surveying, retroreflector prisms are commonly used as targets for long-range electronic distance measurement using a total station.

 Five arrays of optical corner reflectors have been placed on the Moon for use by Lunar Laser Ranging experiments observing a laser's time-of-flight to measure the Moon's orbit more precisely than was possible before.
 The three largest were placed by NASA as part of the Apollo program, and the Soviet Union built two smaller ones into the Lunokhod rovers.

 Automobile and bicycle tail lights are molded with arrays of small corner reflectors, with different sections oriented for viewing from different angles.
 Reflective paint for visibility at night usually contains retroreflective spherical beads.

 Thin plastic with microscopic corner reflector structures can be used as tape, on signs, or sewn or molded onto clothing.

 Other examples

 Corner reflectors can also occur accidentally.
-Tower blocks with balconies are often accidental corner reflectors for sound and return a distinctive echo to an observer making a sharp noise, such as a hand clap, nearby.
-Similarly, in radar interpretation, an object that has multiple reflections from smooth surfaces produces a radar return of greater magnitude than might be expected from the physical size of the object.
-This effect was put to use on the ADM-20 Quail, a small missile which had the same radar cross section as a B-52.
+Tower blocks with balconies are often accidental acoustic corner reflectors and return a distinctive echo to an observer making a sharp sound noise, such as a hand clap, nearby.